-What I am asking is, when did you last choose a day to relax, give your body a break, allow yourself to chill out in front of the television for no reason other than you wanted to?
+When was the last time scheduled a rest day?
+I am not talking about spending the day in bed because your chronic illness flared and made leaving it impossible.
+What I am asking is, when did you last choose a day to relax, give your body a break, and allow yourself to chill out in front of the television for no reason other than you wanted to?

-But I don’t want to rest
+I don’t need a rest day

 If I was able to get out of bed, I was punished for the time when I couldn’t get out.
-Over time I became bitter towards not only my family, but friends, acquaintances, and pretty much anybody who was alive.
+Over time I became bitter towards not only my family but friends, acquaintances, and pretty much anybody who was alive.

 Change of mind

-A funny thing happened after I began allowing myself to enjoy life, I fell in love with living again.
+A funny thing happened after I began allowing myself to enjoy life.
+I fell in love with living again.
 I will always be chronically ill.
 Yes, my chronic pain has been well managed for the past two years and continues to be, but there are no guarantees that this will always be the case.

 I don’t know what the future holds.
-What I do know is that no matter what my diseases decide to throw my way, no matter what new illnesses or injuries I accrue, I will never punish myself or my body the way that I did before.
+What I do know is that no matter what my chronic diseases decide to throw my way, no matter what new illnesses or injuries I accrue, I will never punish myself or my body the way that I did before.

 I love myself enough to schedule rest days.